CkCreative/phoenix_151_guardian/README.md

-# Barebones Phoenix 1.5.1 Project Using Guardia for Authentication
+# Barebones Phoenix 1.5.1 Project Using Guardian for Authentication

+The protected route is `/products`.
+All other routes are free to access.

 > For some weird reason, the project won't compile under Windows since it requires Argon2_elixir (which requires native compilation that is not easy to set up).